-A father drives for Uber three days a week.
-Two mothers operate a small makeup business out of their home.
+A father drives part time for Uber three days a week.
+Two mothers operate a small makeup business out of their home full time.
 A freelance writer earns $100 an hour for writing blogs as a side-hustle.
 An electrician spends his days servicing projects he finds on Craigslist.
 What do these people have in common?
 They participate in the fast-growing gig economy.
-Unlike the standard nine to five job, this independent work is typically short-term or project-based.
+Unlike the standard nine to five job, this contract work is typically short-term or project-based.
 These workers are men and women, old and young, and span across the country.
 It takes many forms, and influences industries throughout the United States.
 In fact, more than a quarter of workers participate in the gig economy.

 Using the gig economy to supplement your workforce is a popular technique, but some remain skeptical of gig workers’ ability to meet their needs.
-If you’re worried about implementing gig workers into your business model, these facts about the gig economy that might change your mind.
+If you are weary about common gig economy misconceptions, these facts might change your mind.

 Misconception 1: Gig work includes only low-pay, low-skill projects suitable for people who can’t get a “real job.”